Logiqx/wst-results/docs/events/guidance/README.md

 This includes watches such as the fēnix 7 and fēnix 8, but excludes earlier models such as the fēnix 5 and fēnix 6.

-Please wear your Garmin so that it is facing upwards, and do NOT wear it on the arm using underhand grip.
+Please wear your Garmin watch so that it is facing upwards, and do NOT wear it on the arm using underhand grip.

 The full list of suitable Garmin watches can be found on another page by using this [link](https://logiqx.github.io/gps-details/devices/garmin/watches/).